RobbeVermeire/BachelorClass2018/Documentation/Setting up/Setting up oculus GO dev environment.md

     > Modify the environment variable **PATH**, and add the **JDK tools** location.
 For example 'C:\Users\AppData\Local\Android\Sdk\tools'.

 12. Click Ok.

-Now there is still 1 thing to do to setup your android development environment.
-We need to delete the android SDK “tools” folder : [Your Android SDK root]/tools.

 ## Setting up Unity3D to Build for Android